5l1v3r1/pragmash/COMMANDS.md

  * `call + 1\n2\n3` yields "6".
  * `call echo (arr a b c)` yields "a b c".
  * `call call echo (arr a\nb\nc d\ne\nf)` yields "a b c d e f"

-### count &lt;array&gt;

-This takes a newline-delimited list and returns the number of elements it contains.
-If the argument is "", this returns 0.

 ### eval &lt;code&gt;